fbpx

 Health Benefits of Seaweed

-Seaweed is a term used to describe a broad category of marine plants and algae.
-There are thousands of different varieties of algae, each with a different nutrition profile.
-In fact, it is estimated that the term algae includes anywhere from 30,000 to over 1 million different species!
+Seaweed is a collective term encompassing a wide range of marine plants and algae.
+This diverse group consists of thousands of species, each boasting a unique nutritional profile.
+Remarkably, the term “algae” encompasses a staggering variety, with estimates ranging from 30,000 to over 1 million species!

-The 4 main types of algae include green algae, brown algae, red algae, and blue-green algae.
+The four main types of algae include green algae, brown algae, red algae, and blue-green algae.

-These “sea plants” are not only packed with minerals, vitamins, fiber, antioxidants, and iodine but are delicious and can easily be added to your diet.
+These aquatic wonders, often referred to as “sea plants,” not only offer a rich reservoir of minerals, vitamins, fiber, antioxidants, and iodine but are delicious and can easily be added to your diet.

 • Folate: 19.6 mg (5% DV)